rajput-musa/rag-chatbot/README.md

-# 🔍 Advanced RAG Document Chatbot
+# 🔍 RAG Document Chatbot

 An interactive **Retrieval-Augmented Generation (RAG)** chatbot that answers questions based on any document corpus.
 It combines semantic search, re-ranking, and large language models (LLMs) to deliver accurate, context-aware, and **source-backed answers**.